4-D (psychedelic)

-4-D (3,5-methoxy-4-trideuteromethoxyphenethylamine) is a lesser-known recreational psychedelic drug.
+4-D, also known as 4-trideuteromethoxy-3,5-methoxyphenethylamine or as 4-trideuteromescaline, is a lesser-known psychedelic drug of the scaline family.
 It is one of the few drugs that bears deuterium.
 It is a deuterated analog of mescaline.
 It may be prepared either as a sulfate salt or a hydrochloride salt.
 4-D was first synthesized by Alexander Shulgin.
 In his book PiHKAL, the dosage is listed as approximately 200–400 mg for the sulfate salt, and 178–356 mg for the hydrochloride salt.
 4-D lasts for approximately 12 hours.
 It causes closed-eye visuals, mild open-eye visuals, color distortion, and mydriasis.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of 4-D.